Mihaidono/Mihaidono/README.md

   - Artificial Intelligence :brain:
   - Embedded Systems :mechanical_arm:

-Out of the programming zone, I also enjoy
+Out of the programming zone, I also enjoy:
     - interacting with other people
     - playing team games as footbal or basketball with my friends :basketball_man:
     - going to the gym and lifting heavy/ not so heavy things :weight_lifting_man: